TROG Cancer Research consists of more than 1,400 members who are health professionals working in the area of radiation oncology.

 Knowing that she's helping to improve outcomes for cancer patients is just one of the reasons Beth loves being a trial coordinator.
 Read more...

-TROG works with more than 60 cancer treatment centres in the Trans-Tasman to deliver our member-led studies and contribute to a worldwide body of research about the treatment of radiotherapy.
+TROG Cancer Research works with more than 60 cancer treatment centres across Australia and New Zealand to deliver our member-led studies and contribute to a worldwide body of research about the treatment of radiotherapy.

-Please visit our Research section to learn more about the many radiotherapy-based clinical trials run by TROG.
+Please visit our Research section to learn more about the many radiotherapy-based clinical trials run by TROG Cancer Research.